April 08, 2026

 Another study published in the Journal of Nutrition followed over 1,200 pregnant women and found that those with adequate riboflavin status had better birth weight outcomes compared to those with marginal deficiency.
 The researchers noted that riboflavin's role in energy metabolism directly influences fetal growth trajectories.

-Research highlight: A study in the British Journal of Nutrition found that riboflavin supplementation during pregnancy improved markers of B2 status within 4–8 weeks, suggesting the body efficiently utilizes supplemental forms.
+A study in the British Journal of Nutrition found that riboflavin supplementation during pregnancy improved markers of B2 status within 4–8 weeks, suggesting the body efficiently utilizes supplemental forms.

-How Much Riboflavin Do You Need During Pregnancy?
+04 How Much Riboflavin Do You Need During Pregnancy?

 The recommended dietary allowance (RDA) for riboflavin increases during pregnancy to support both maternal and fetal needs.
 Here's how recommendations change across different life stages:

-Non-Pregnant Women
+Non-Pregnant

-Pregnant Women
+Pregnant

-27% increase from baseline
+1.4 mg/day — 27% increase from baseline to support fetal development

-Breastfeeding Women
+Breastfeeding

 Upper Limit

-Water-soluble; excess excreted
+Not established — Water-soluble; excess excreted through urine

 While 1.4 mg is the minimum target, many prenatal formulations provide 1.8–2 mg to ensure adequate status.
 Since riboflavin is water-soluble, your body excretes excess amounts through urine, making toxicity virtually impossible through food or standard supplements.

-💡 Pro Tip If your urine turns bright yellow after taking a B2 supplement, don't worry—this is completely normal and simply indicates your body is excreting the excess.
+If your urine turns bright yellow after taking a B2 supplement, don't worry—this is completely normal and simply indicates your body is excreting the excess.
 It's actually a sign the supplement is being absorbed.

-Best Food Sources of Riboflavin for Pregnancy
+05 Best Food Sources of Riboflavin for Pregnancy

 Meeting your riboflavin needs through food is the foundation of good prenatal nutrition.
 Fortunately, B2 is found in a variety of foods that are generally safe and recommended during pregnancy.